mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Evaluation

-The INSTEON system is very reliable and easy to setup however because they use their own communication protocol the devices that can be added is limited mostly to those manufactured by INSTEON.
+The INSTEON system is reliable and easy to setup, but is limited by having their own communication protocol.
+This limits the devices that can be added to the system, as they are largly only manufactured by INSTEON.
+A closed system such as this is not what we are striving for with this project.

 ### Refrences